Hyporheic interaction and nitrate uptake in a semi-arid stream

 Nitrate uptake along the most downstream reach of Red Canyon Creek is rapid compared to results from other studies, but other sites within the watershed show little nitrate uptake.
 Nitrate uptake does not appear to be related to hyporheic interaction along Red Canyon Creek.
 Statistical analyses of several other nitrate addition tracer tests show that almost half the variability in nitrate uptake can be explained by specific discharge and transient storage area.
 However, predictive models are most effective for sites with very different stream characteristics and cannot be effectively used to predict nitrate uptake variability along Red Canyon Creek.

 To understand better where hyporheic interactions are occurring along Red Canyon Creek and what geomorphic features are driving those interactions, I built a groundwater flow and solute transport model.
 I found debris dams are a key driver of stream water into the subsurface, causing the largest flux of water across the streambed and creating hyporheic zones with up to twice the cross-sectional area of other hyporheic zones.
 My modeling approach, which simulates both advective transport and mixing of solutes, is more comparable to field-based observations of hyporheic exchange than standard particle tracking simulations.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Lautz, Laura K., "Hyporheic interaction and nitrate uptake in a semi-arid stream" (2005).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 4.